The-Marcy-Lab-School/marcy-curriculum-docs/mod-5-oop/6-has-many-belongs-to-frontend.md

 * The `main.js` file is the entry point.
 It already is making use of the `Author` and `Book` classes, even though they are incomplete.
 Read through the code in this file and make sense of what the file expects of the `Author` and `Book` class.
 * The `models` folder has two files, `Author` and `Book.js`, each defining a class. `Book` is exclusively used by `Author` while `Author` is used exlusively within `main.js`.
 * The `utils` folder has a `getId.js` file with an id-generating function for the classes above.
-* The `utils` folder also has a `render-functions.js` file with functions for rendering the front end components.
+* The `render-functions.js` file has functions for rendering the front end components.
 It doesn't interact with the classes at all.
 It just receives data from `main.js` to render.
 You do not need to touch this file.

 ### Challenge: Build Your Own!